TAKG-SOLUTIONS/helios/README.md

 <p>Greeting, this code was part of our university project and has now been assessed and marked.
 We are excited to share it with the public now.</p>

 This group consist of 6 students.
+[TAKG-ALPHA Group]

 | Name                 |
 | -------------------- |